-When teaching kids about money, there are some tips to make it a little easier to drive the important points home.
+When teaching children about money, there are some tips to make it a little easier to drive the important points home.

 - You need money to buy things.